 Funny, right?
 It should be.
 It’s a satire on the media’s portrayal of empowered female heroines.
 As Ortberg points out, there is a sex-unknown character who is a badass and is revealed to be a woman to the surprise of the audience.
 As per usual, she’s flawlessly beautiful, skilled in combat, or knows about cars, or is successful/ the boss at her job.
 The typical empowered female character embodies both traits that are masculine and feminine.
 I am not saying this is a bad thing.
 We all could use a balance of masculine and feminine traits; however, there is hyper-sexualization when it comes to the empowered female character as she cannot only be a lawyer, she must be sexy or, she cannot only be a firefighter, she must “clean-up” well.
 Long story short, read Ortberg’s article if you haven’t already because she touches on all the bases of your cliché empowered female character in about three paragraphs.

 Can’t seem to think of any modern characters that fit this role?
 I can think of one.
 Scarlett Johansen’s character, Black Widow, in the Avengers series.
 She first appears in Iron Man as a well dressed redhead who is smart, obviously sexy (as Tony Stark points out, but let’s be real, it’s not Johansen’s fault that she’s beautiful), and is skilled in close-combat and martial arts.
 For a long time, this is all we get of Black Widow: a beautiful redhead with more masculine than feminine traits.
-As though being an empowered woman means you’ve learned to behave in ways men are more comfortable with (re: masculine) and look good while doing it.
+As though being an empowered woman –in media– means you’ve learned to behave in ways men are more comfortable with (re: masculine) and look good at the same time.
 Later in the Avengers movies, we get some background to Black Widow as the series slowly tips the water glass into making her a fully-fleshed character.

 Now, there is the matter of that gold bikini of hers when she’s taken by Jabba the Hutt but that scene isn’t integral to Leia’s character.
 She doesn’t don a gold bikini of her own volition just to show Han how hot she is, this costume is what Jabba puts on his slaves as seen earlier in the movies.
 Now, if Leia wanted to put on a gold bikini, that’s all fine and dandy, but the way she looks shouldn’t propel her character forward or have a direct effect on her temperament.
 Leia is a feisty, knowledgable woman who is seen as such.
 She isn’t displayed to the audience as a sexy, look-at-her-body-and-she-kills-people kind of character.
 She has wants, dreads, desires, and fears.
 She is complex and dynamic and stubborn.
 She’s a leader.
 Like a princess ought to be.
 Like many women are, and portraying capable women as sex objects isn’t empowerment.
 It’s better-accepted objectification because at least this woman calls herself empowered.
 A woman can still be a stay-at-home mother and be desired and empowered, or a general and still be desired and empowered.
 With or without the “sex glasses”.
 Just like Leia.